Nonparametric methods controlling the median of the false discovery proportion: Testing a single hypothesis: examples

-\subsection{Testing a single hypothesis: examples}
+\section{Testing a single hypothesis: examples}

 Nonparametric and semiparametric tests can be applied in many situations \citp{winkler2014permutation, canay2017randomization, hemerik2020robust, berrett2020conditional, hemerik2021permutation, hemerik2021another, dobriban2022consistency, liu2022fast, zhang2023randomization}.
 As with parametric tests, nonparametric tests are only exact for finite samples when the model is relatively simple.
-In this paper, we focus on methods that are valid for finite samples.
-Likewise, in this subsection, we limit ourselves to two examples of simple hypotheses with exact tests.
-Another example of an exact nonparametric test is a test of independence of two continuous variables \citp{neyman1942basic, diciccio2017robust, kim2022local}.
+Here will give examples of tests that are valid for finite samples.
+Another example of an exact nonparametric test is a test of independence of two continuous variables as in \citt{neyman1942basic, diciccio2017robust, kim2022local}.
+Semiparametric tests can also be used for inference in generalized linear models, for example, but then they are only asymptotically exact of course \citp{de2025inference, de2025permutation}.

-\subsubsection{Location model}
+\subsection{Location model}

 Often we want to show that a population mean $\theta\in \mathbb{R}$ lies above some value $\delta\in \mathbb{R}$.
 In this case, the null hypothesis is $H_0:\theta \leq \delta$ and the alternative $H_a:\theta > \delta$.
 To test $H_0$, we might use a t-test.
 However, an advantage of a nonparametric approach is that it requires fewer assumptions.
 Moreover, nonparametric tests can be combined with powerful permutation-based multiple testing methods \citp{westfall1993resampling,westfall2008multiple,pesarin2010permutation,hemerik2018false,hemerik2019permutation, blain2022notip,andreella2023permutation}. \citt[][\S21]{fisher1935} introduces a nonparameric test based on sign-flipping.
 This test does not require normality, but instead requires the milder assumption that under $H_0$, the observations are symmetric about their mean.
 In particular, there is no homoscedastity assumption.